-Ferromagnetic couplings can be derived from mechanical equilibrium in a parallel arrangement of mechanical hysterons in series with a spring of stiffness $k$ \cite{shohat2024geometric} (Fig. \ref{fig:geometries}-d).
-The mapping reads $c_{ij} = d_j/k$ with $d_j > 0$, where $H = U$ is the total displacement \cite{shohat2024geometric}.

-Note that a collection of hysterons arranged in parallel as represented in Fig. \ref{fig:geometries}-c interact ferromagnetically, and the interaction matrix has the same structure as for constant-columns couplings: when a hysteron snaps, it affects the switching fields of all the other hysterons the same way.
-Remarkably, the spring in series plays a crucial role in allowing for the interaction by transmitting the force jumps through its deformation.
+Ferromagnetic interactions occur, for example, in a parallel arrangement of bistable springs in series with a harmonic spring of stiffness $k$ \cite{shohat2025geometric} (Fig. \ref{fig:geometries}-d).
+The mapping then is $c_{ij} = d_j/k$ with $d_j > 0$, where $H = U$ is the total displacement \cite{shohat2025geometric}.
+Note that a collection of bistable springs arranged in parallel as represented in Fig. \ref{fig:geometries}-c interact ferromagnetically, and the interaction matrix has a constant-columns structure.